odu-cs725-infovis/public-spr25/project.md

 **Mon, Mar 31, 3pm** - description of the user audience, specific tasks that will be enabled, and example analysis scenario

-**Wed, Apr 9** - deadline for meeting with me to discuss your initial design
+**Fri, Apr 11** - deadline for meeting with me to discuss your initial design

 **Mon, Apr 21, 3pm** - final project deadline (last modifications to implementation notebook)